Munroe Tavern Sign, (Courtesy of Lexington Historical Society)

-British Army Soldier, 28th Foot, Circa 1742 (New York Public Library)
+British Army Soldier, 28th Foot, circa 1742 (New York Public Library Digital Collections)

-British Army Soldier, 28th Foot, Circa 1742 (New York Public Library)
+British Army Soldier, 28th Foot, circa 1742 (New York Public Library Digital Collections)

 "Having received intelligence, that a quantity of Ammunition, Provisions, Artillery, Tents and small Arms, have been collected at Concord, for the Avowed Purpose of raising and supporting a Rebellion against His Majesty, you will March with a Corps of Grenadiers and Light Infantry, put under your Command, with the utmost expedition and Secrecy to Concord, where you will seize and distroy all Artillery, Ammunition, Provisions, Tents, Small Arms, and all Military Stores whatever.
 But you will take care that the Soldiers do not plunder the Inhabitants, or hurt private property."